Stephen Pears

 Stephen Pears (born 22 January 1962) is an English former footballer.
 Born in Brandon, County Durham, he played as a goalkeeper for Manchester United, Middlesbrough, Liverpool and Hartlepool United in a career spanning 20 years.
+His son, Ainsley Pears, is also a professional footballer, who currently plays for Blackburn Rovers.

 Career

 Stephen Pears started his career at Manchester United as an understudy to Gary Bailey.
 However, Pears struggled to displace him and break into the first team.
 During the 1983–84 season, in order to gain match practice, he was sent to Middlesbrough on loan where he became a fan favourite.
 Middlesbrough attempted to sign him permanently but the club failed to raise the £80,000 fee.
 However, Middlesbrough made a second attempt to sign Pears and he transferred to the club permanently in 1985.

 The following season saw the club get relegated.
 Despite this, his performances gained him critical acclaim from the fans.
 In 1987–88, Pears helped the club win promotion.
 In this season, Pears also set a club record of seven consecutive clean sheets.
 Some of his most notable performances this year came against Everton in the FA Cup and against Leicester City in a performance which he dedicated to his late father.
 Pears went to make over 400 appearances for Middlesbrough from 1983 to 1995.
 During this time in 1992 he was called up to the England squad but had to pull out of the squad after breaking his cheekbone after a collision with Dion Dublin.

 He was released in 1995 after a sell out testimonial match, which also became the last match at Ayresome Park before Middlesbrough moved to the Riverside Stadium.
 In this match, Pears was allowed to take a penalty which gave him the prestige of being the last person to score a goal at Ayresome Park.

 Pears then moved on to Liverpool to provide goalkeeping cover for David James, and was issued with the number 27 shirt.

 However, after making no appearances he moved on to Hartlepool shortly after where he played 19 times before retiring at the age of 35.